The best dummies for soothing your baby: Tried and tested by parents and babies

 Comfort and fit for baby: Some dummies may not agree with your baby, some could be too small or too big.
 There may be some trial and error you go through before you find one that works for them so be patient.

 Stay-in-mouth design: Some dummies are specifically designed to stay in your baby's mouth, making it harder for them to push out.
-This can be really helpful in certain situations or at night.
+This can be really helpful for some parents and especially at night.

 Dummy safety